-A \$1,000 per semester tuition grant is available to full-time English as a Second Language students enrolled in ESOL 100, ESOL 101, ESOL 102, ESOL 103, ESOL 104 or ESOL 105.
+A \$1,000 per semester tuition grant is available to full-time English as a Second Language (ESL) students enrolled in ESOL 100, ESOL 101, ESOL 102, ESOL 103, ESOL 104 or ESOL 105.
 The grant is awarded to students who are new to Columbia College and is applied during the first two semesters the student is enrolled in the ESL sequence.
-Students must be enrolled in at least nine hours of ESOL each semester in order to get the grant.
-Students may only receive this grant for one year.
+This grant is not renewable.